This article was originally published on October 28, 2020, and was updated on November 23, 2021, for context and clarity.

 - A previous dispute was not handled properly

-- A collection letter did not contain required regulatory language
+- A collection letter did not contain the required regulatory language

 - A collection agency didn’t have proper notifications on their website, letters, phone message, etc.